How to appear in Google's rich results

 Appearing in the top results for this type of query is extremely interesting to stand out from the competition, especially when your brand is not top of mind for a large segment of the population.

-Additionally, if the structured data tags are not under schema.org or are not applied according to Google's guidelines, your Store Locator pages will have much less chance of appearing in the rich search results.
+Moreover, if the structured data tags are not under schema.org or are not applied according to Google's guidelines, your Store Locator pages will have far fewer chances of appearing in enriched search results.

 This means that during an indirect search, for example “mussel restaurant”, the Store Locator page of a restaurant offering mussels will not appear as a rich result with additional information such as ratings and reviews on the results page.
 This enriched information provides better visibility for your page as it provides key information that users are looking for at a glance.